Elsworth "Elzie" (or "Elza") Mayle was born on April 21, 1876, in Barbour County, WV, the son of Hiram "Poke" and Margaret (Minerd) Mayle.

 On May 17, 1942, at the Chestnut Ridge Church, she wed Ralph Elbert Croston (1922- ? ), son of Claudis and Cansora Croston.
 She was age 19, and he 20, at the time.
 The ceremony was led by Rev. Fred Decost.
 Because they legally were underage, Geneva's parents, and Ralph's mother, had to give their consent to the union.

-The Crostons had five children -- Lavana Maenetta Croston, Cecil Lee "Tex" Norris, William Croston, Gerald Dewayne Croston and Pearl Ann Clark.
+The Crostons had five children -- Lavana Maenetta Croston, William Croston, Gerald Dewayne Croston and Pearl Ann Clark.
 Sadly, daughter Lavana became ill of bronchial pneumonia and died in infancy, at the age of nine months, 29 days, on Oct.
 8, 1943, with burial in West Hill Cemetery.

-Circa 1966, Geneva made her home in Cleveland, and by 1989, she lived in Grafton.
-Her residence in the late 1980s was at her son William's home at 238½ West Main Street in Grafton.
+Circa 1966, Geneva made her home in Cleveland, and by 1989, she had moved back to Grafton.
+Her residence in the late 1980s was in the home of her son William at 238½ West Main Street in Grafton.

 She died at the age of 73 on Dec.
 9, 1996 at Grafton City Hospital, "following an extended illness," reported the Grafton Mountain Statesman.
 She was survived by 10 grandchildren and eight great-grandchildren.
 She was laid to rest in the Welch Cemetery, following a funeral led by a cousin, Brother Isaac Kennedy, of the Pentecostal Church of Ford Run.